Frequently Asked Questions

 Keep in mind that most of our tours are very kid friendly (even the little ones in car seats), but no one knows your kids like you do, and there may be restrictions imposed by some of our booking partners on age, weight, and height.
 Please contact us if you have questions about our jeep or combination packages.
 Send us an email or call 719-275-6339.
 We are open 8am to 5pm, 7 days a week, all year long!

 Colorado’s weather is ever-changing and it changes quickly.
 Light to medium jackets may be needed in the summer and heavier jackets and stocking hats are recommended the rest of the year.
 Sun protection, sun glasses, and a bottle of water per person are suggested, as well as any medication that you might need.
 Tennis shoes or boots are recommended, as we get out of the jeeps in rocky locations.
 Try to stay away from flip flops or sandals.
 If you have long hair you may want to bring a hair tie.
 And of course don’t forget your camera.
 Please consult with your guide before the trip as to what to expect.
 If you arrive at our office and forgot to bring something, we have a retail store with most things you might need on tour.

 What if it rains or snows?

 MAYBE!
-Many dogs will be welcome on most tours, but there are restrictions pertaining to behavior, the dog’s size, health, number of people in the jeep, etc. Please download our 2-page Dog Waiver here for more information, or call 719-275-6339.
+Many dogs will be welcome on most tours, but there are restrictions pertaining to behavior, the dog’s size, health, number of people in the jeep, etc. Is there a fee to bring my dog on a jeep tour?
+POSSIBLY.
+Please download the Dog Waiver here for information and details on our dog policies, or call 719-275-6339.